By DAVID McHUGH

-Under the new CEO, James Freis, the company has said that previous descriptions of its business in countries where it worked with partners – a key pillar of earnings – were inaccurate, and that it was invstigating whether those businesses were always run in the best interest of the company.
-The missing 1.9 billion euros was supposed to be in trustee accounts at two Philippine banks but they said they have no dealings with Wirecard.
+Under the new CEO, James Freis, the company has said that previous descriptions of its business in countries where it worked with partners — a key pillar of earnings — were inaccurate, and that it was probing whether those businesses were always run in the best interest of the company.
+The missing 1.9 billion euros was supposed to be in trustee accounts but the two Philippine banks the company said held the money have said they have no dealings with Wirecard.
 Auditor EY refused to sign off on the company’s annual report.

 Corporate wrongdoing is not unheard of in Germany to say the least.

 Volkswagen was caught rigging diesel engines to cheat on U.S. emissions tests and paid more than 33 billion euros ($37 billion) in fines and settlements, while the chief executive and board chair of industrial conglomerate Siemens quit over a 2006-2007 scandal over bribing foreign officials to gain contracts.
 Banking giant Deutsche Bank has paid fines for breaking money laundering rules.

 Wirecard’s troubles have a specific focus: they call into question the honesty of the financial statements that its investors and creditors relied on.
 In that sense, it echoes the accounting scandals of the early 2000s that rocked U.S. equity markets such as the one around energy company Enron.